NivenT/RGB/README.md

 ##Known Bugs/Issues
 * Dr. Mario freezes on the screen after the title screen
 * Time in Super Mario Land never goes below 460
+* Emulator is slow at times
+* Overlapping sprites are not always displayed correctly